xen0vas/xen0vas.github.io/_posts/2019-05-15-SLAE32-assignment-#7-create-a-custom-crypter.md

 **The Affine Cipher program explanation**

 <p style="text-align:justify;">
-In this section i will show the <b>C</b> program which implements the Affine cipher encryption and decryption for the **execve** shellcode.
+In this section i will show the <b>C</b> program which implements the Affine cipher encryption and decryption for the <b>execve</b> shellcode.
 </p>

 <p style="text-align:justify;">